cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 ```

 Some important rules to note:

 1. Your contract can't have more than one constructor.
-3. Your constructor function must be named `constructor`.
+2. Your constructor function must be named `constructor`.
-4. Finally it should be annotated with the `#[constructor]` decorator.
+3. Lastly, it must be annotated with the `#[constructor]` attribute.

 ### 2. External functions

-External functions are functions which modifies the state of the blockchain.
-They are public by default, and can be interacted with by anyone.
+External functions are functions that can modify the state of a contract.
+They are public and can be called by any other contract or externally.
-You can create external functions by annotating functions with the `#[external]` attribute:
+You can define external functions by annotating them with the `#[external]` attribute:

 ```rust
 #[external]